AustinL-jpg/Vehicle_Inventory_Management/README.md

 # Dynamic Graphs.
 With the selection of make, model, and year the graphs will change showing the current model vs. the current inventory, make vs percentage of inventory,

-Instructions for use:
+# Instructions for use:

 This dashboard is only functional when hosted localy on a computer using the flask app.
 In order to run the dashboard you must:

   1. Clone the repository to your device.
+  2. Find the monogodb python file.
+  3. Run the code to create the database.
+  4. Open mongo compass to confirm it has been created.
-  2. Find the app.py file.
+  5. Find the app.py file.
-  3. Run the app.py file in your terminal.
+  6. Run the app.py file in your terminal.
-  4. With live server open the HTML from vscode, or after running the flask locate the server link and copy it into a browser.
+  7. With live server open the HTML from vscode, or after running the flask locate the server link and copy it into a browser.
-  5. With the dashboard up the dropdown menus will be active and the graphs will be dynamicly changing with the selected vehicle.
+  8. With the dashboard up the dropdown menus will be active and the graphs will be dynamicly changing with the selected vehicle.

 # Features for Future Updates.